willnode/Nottorus-Unofficial-Patches/README.md

 ## Contributing

-You can submit Issues here (Yep, including editor features).
+You can submit Issues here (Yes, including editor features).
 I'll figure the solution as helpful as I can.

 If you want to contribute, here's a way to create the patch: